mrehkopf/n64rgb-1/generalRGBmod/README.md

 This feature reduces the rising and falling time of the outputs.
 This reduces artefacts due to fast rising/falling edges at the outputs and the resulting over-/undershoots.
 The drawback is that the edges are not as sharp as with fast slew rates (at least in theory), which is not noticeable.

-### In-Game Routines (IGR) (default installation type)

-Three functunalities are implemented: toggle de-blur feature / override heuristic for de-blur and toggle the 15bit mode (see above) as well as resetting the console.

-The button combination are as follows:

-- reset the console: A + B + D-Pad dw + D-Pad ri + L + R
-- (de)activate de-blur / override heuristic for de-blur: (see description above)
-- (de)activate 15bit mode: (see description above)

-_Modifiying the IGR Button Combinations_:
-It's difficult to make everybody happy with it.
-Third party controllers, which differ from the original ones by design, make it even more difficult.
-So it is possible to generate your own firmware with **your own** preferred **button combinations** implemented.
-Please refere to the document **IGR.README.md** located in the top folder of this repository for further information.

-_Final remark on IGR_:
-However, as the communication between N64 and the controller goes over a single wire, sniffing the input is not an easy task (and probably my solution is not the best one).
-This together with the lack of an exhaustive testing (many many games out there as well my limited time), I'm looking forward to any incomming issue report to furhter improve this feature :)

 ### **NEW**: Switches for De-Blur (alternative installation type)

 To use switches for de-blur (similar to viletims board) on can set the jumper _J12_ on the board.
 This deactivates the IGR functionalities and the user can use the in-/ouputs for controller and reset for switches.